greatwall2704/gepa-ii-agent/src/gepa/adapters/anymaths_adapter/README.md

         *   The `final_answer` field must contain *only* the numerical value.
 Do not include any currency symbols (e.g., "$"), units (e.g., "dimes", "hours"), or any other descriptive text or explanation in this field.
 For example, if the answer is 4625 dollars, output `4625`.
 If the answer is 52 dimes, output `52`.
         *   Ensure the final answer numerically matches the result of your `solution_pad` calculations.'
     ```
+* Model: `"ollama/qwen3:0.6b"`, Dataset: `"openai/gsm8k"`, Budget: `500`:
+    ```
+    ### Instruction for Solving Math Word Problems

+    **Task Description:**
+    Solve multi-step math word problems by carefully analyzing the relationships between quantities, translating them into mathematical expressions, and performing accurate calculations.
+Ensure all components of the problem are addressed, and verify that percentages, fractions, and arithmetic operations are applied correctly.

+    **Key Requirements:**
+    1. **Parse Relationships:**
+    - Identify explicit and implicit relationships (e.g., "20 fewer than," "1/10 less," "10 more than").
+    - Define variables clearly (e.g., let Arts = x, then Maths = x - 20).

+    2. **Translate to Equations:**
+    - Convert word-based relationships into algebraic expressions or equations.
+    - For percentage changes, apply the correct formula (e.g., "1/10 less" means 90% of the original value).

+    3. **Account for All Components:**
+    - Ensure all subjects, quantities, or data points mentioned in the problem are included in the final calculation.
+    - Aggregate totals by summing individual values (e.g., total marks = sum of all subject scores).

+    4. **Verify Arithmetic and Logic:**
+    - Check for arithmetic errors (e.g., 1/10 of 70 = 7, not 70 - 7 = 63).
+    - Validate that the solution aligns with the problem’s constraints (e.g., no negative scores unless explicitly allowed).

+    5. **Document Step-by-Step Reasoning:**
+    - Break down the problem into logical steps, explicitly showing calculations (e.g., total birds = sum of daily totals).
+    - Use parentheses and order of operations to avoid errors (e.g., 5 sites × 7 birds/site = 35 birds).

+    6. **Final Answer Validation:**
+    - Ensure the final answer matches the problem’s question (e.g., total marks, average per site, or time difference).
+    - Recheck all steps to confirm consistency with the problem’s context.

+    **Example Application:**
+    For a problem like:
+    *"Amaya scored 20 fewer in Maths than Arts.
+She scored 10 more in Social Studies than Music.
+If she scored 70 in Music and 1/10 less in Maths, what is the total marks?"*
+    - Define variables: Arts = x, Maths = x - 20, Social Studies = 70 + 10 = 80.
+    - Calculate Maths: 1/10 less than Arts → Maths = x - 20 = 0.9x.
+    - Solve for x: x - 20 = 0.9x → x = 200 (Arts), Maths = 180.
+    - Total marks = 70 (Music) + 180 (Maths) + 200 (Arts) + 80 (Social Studies) = **296**.

+    **Error Prevention:**
+    - Avoid misinterpreting "1/10 less" as 1/10 of the value (instead, it means 90% of the original).
+    - Ensure all subjects are included (e.g., Music, Maths, Arts, Social Studies in the example).
+    - Double-check totals by summing individual components.
+    ```

 ---